 are all valid e-mail subjects by using code, id and name.

-Adding issues to tasks
+Adding ToDos to projects

 Using a single e-mail address

 You can send an e-mail to Twproject where the text of the e-mail will be used as description of a newly created ToDo on the project intended.
 If there are up to two documents attached, these will be attached to the ToDo.
 E-mail priority is taken into account to set the priority of the ToDos.

 Twproject will always check security, so from e-mail sender it will infer the user, then check on the project if such user has the permission to perform the action.

 This could be a nice way to allow your customers to send ToDos/feedback on your project.

 This feature considerably expands the management possibilities for anyone handling helpdesk like situations.
 You can now have multiple “background jobs” running in Twproject that check several e-mail accounts (say, one per main project) and create ToDos for incoming e-mails.

 To configure this you must access as administrator and go to admin -> ToDos (ToDos tab).